How do I join?

 What instruments are provided?

-The following instruments can be provided by Michigan Tech: Mellophones/Marching French Horns, Percussion, Baritones, Tubas, Bari Saxes, Bass Clarinets.
+The following instruments can be provided by Michigan Tech (however, we have limited avilability for the instruments not named here.
+If you have your own instrument, it works best if you bring it ): Mellophones/Marching French Horns, Percussion, Baritones, Tubas, Bari Saxes.
 Limited numbers of other instruments are available on a first come first serve basis.
 Although the Tech does also check out mouthpieces, we do strongly recommend using your own.
 If you would like a recommendation of what mouthpiece to purchase, please email Mike Christianson.

 I have an instrument, I just need the accessories like reeds, valve oil, sticks, lyres, camels, and flip folders.
 Do you provide that?